-Qwest understands the need to ensure that strong measures are in place to manage identification, authentication and authorization for those personnel involved in providing Networx services, especially technicians who access network elements and routing policies, and require access to network management and other systems that may include customer related information.
-Qwest uses access controls and other methods as described in Section 5.1, methods for securing OSS and infrastructure, to manage use of systems and infrastructure.
+Qwest understands the need to ensure that strong measures are in place to manage identification, authentication, and authorization for those personnel involved in providing Networx services, especially technicians who access network elements and routing policies, and require access to network management and other systems that may include Agency-related information.
+Qwest uses access controls and other methods as described in Section 5.1, Methods for Securing OSS and Infrastructure, to manage use of systems and infrastructure.